-If applied wisely, it multiplies your chances of having more stories accepted for publication.
+If applied wisely, querying multiple travel story ideas in one query letter multiplies your chances of having more stories accepted for publication.

 But sending out one query at a time is like a retail business offering only one product to a customer in each visit.
 The retail business wouldn’t last very long with this approach!